bocan/containers-from-scratch/docs/02-preparing-environment.md

 nodev   overlay
 ```

+If it's not there, it's not nessesarily a problem as it may be built as a kernel
+modeule that doesn't load until needed.
+Try running `sudo modprobe overlay` and
+checking again.
+If it's there now, you're good to go.

-If all the above checks pass, your kernel is ready.
+Once all the above checks pass, your kernel is ready.

 ---